Samagra-Development/docs/docs/Form Management Module.md

 2.1.8  Adding Configuraton data

-Copy the config folder from the downloaded project and add to the root of your to be implemented project.
+**This is really important, otherwise your project won't be synced properly.** Copy the config folder from the downloaded project and add to the root of your to be implemented project.

 ### 2.2 Setup ODK Aggregate